-If your server is a protected-mode workstation or an SRP, you do not need to store multiple copies of the same System Image in different files.
-Instead, [Sys]<Sys>WsNNN>SysImage.sys can contain the file specification of the actual System Image file.
+If your server is a protected-mode workstation or an SRP, you do not need to store multiple copies of the same System Image in different files for different workstation-type numbers.
+Instead, each file named [Sys]<Sys>WsNNN>SysImage.sys can contain the file specification of the actual System Image file.